mines-erds/course-overviews/558_CourseOutline.md

 **Formative assessment:**
 - Week 1 reflection on 557 project (i.e., What went well, what would you change?
 What could be better given more skills?)
+- Week 4 discussion about interpreting clusters (how many, what do theyn mean, etc.)
 - Week 6 concept map for solo project

 ### 2. Create a python package for earth-resource data analysis
 **Summative assessments:**
-- Week 4 python package creation for repetitive task
+- Week 4 python package creation for automating a repetitive task (group project)

 #### Subthemes:
 - Installing python, pip/conda, environments, IDEs, CLIs (command-line-interface)